augustss/MicroHs/README.md

 The compiler can compile itself.

 ## Compiling MicroHs
-There are two different ways to compile MicroHs
+There are two different ways to compile MicroHs:
 * Using GHC with standard `Prelude` and libraries. `Makefile` target `bin/gmhs`
 * Using the included combinator file and runtime.  `Makefile` target `bin/mhs`